druxvh/druxvh/README.md

 # Hi there 👋, I'm Druavh!

-I'm a **3rd-year student** passionate about coding and turning ideas into projects.
+I'm a recent graduate passionate about coding and turning ideas into projects.

-### 🌟 About Me:
-- 👨‍💻 Exploring the world of web development.
-- 🚀 Building projects that solve real-world problems.
-- 🌱 Always learning and growing as a developer.

 ### 🎯 Looking For:
 I’m on the lookout for exciting **opportunities** to learn, collaborate, and grow.
 Let’s create something amazing together!